 Judges may revise a previous child support order if the parties can convince them that the proposed change is warranted and in the best interests of the children.
 The court may also order one party to cover the other’s attorney’s fees and litigation costs.
 An experienced attorney can help a parent develop a strategy for modifying their previously established child support order and present evidence in court.

 The outcome of a child support modification case could have a major impact on your finances and your children’s future.
 An Alpharetta child support modification lawyer from our firm can help you update child support orders to match your family’s needs and finances.
-Contact our intake team today to discuss your situation.
+Contact our intake team today to discuss your situation with a professional.